-All individual subscriptions start with a one-week trial.
+All individual subscriptions start with a ten-day trial.
 If you will be requiring your students to purchase their own individual subscriptions, you can contact Customer Service

 to request that we create a special Promo Code for your class.
 This will give each person who uses the code an extended, one-month trial.
 Promo Codes expire and are unique to each class.